19hours/sg-statutes/Acts/Road Traffic Act.md

 [28/2001]

-(8) If a vehicle is not claimed by its owner within one month of the date on which it was taken to a parking place under subsection (2), the Authority, after giving one month’s notice in the Gazette of its intention to do so, may sell the vehicle by public auction or otherwise dispose of the vehicle.
+(8) If a vehicle is not claimed by its owner within one month of the date on which it was taken to a parking place under subsection (2), the Authority, after giving one month’s notice in theGazetteof its intention to do so, may sell the vehicle by public auction or otherwise dispose of the vehicle.

 [28/2001]